prasek/gemini/README.md

 ### Live Exchange
 Normally you'd manually enter your live exchange credentials each time you use the console app.

-If you have a secure system you can setup default live credentials in `./live.yaml` which must have a 600 file permission to be read by the app.
+If you have a secure system you can setup default live credentials in `./config/live.yaml` which must have a 600 file permission to be read by the app.

-It's recommended to use an API token with restricted perimssions, e.g. Auditor.
+It's recommended to use an API token with restricted perimssions, e.g. `Auditor`.

 To set a default live API `account-key` and `secret-key`, create a `./live.yaml`:
 ```